Doug Jones (politician)

 In January 2021, he joined CNN as a political commentator.
-Jones was a fellow at the Georgetown University's Institute of Politics and Public Service during the spring 2021 academic semester.
-In February 2022, the Biden administration named him as a Nomination Advisor for Legislative Affairs, advising the president on Supreme Court nominations.
+Jones was a fellow at the Georgetown University's Institute of Politics and Public Service during the spring 2021 academic semester, and was a distinguished Pritzker Fellow at the University of Chicago's Institute of Politics during the fall of 2022.
+In February 2022, the Biden administration named him as a nomination advisor for legislative affairs, advising the president on Supreme Court nominations.

 Early life and education

 Doug Jones was born in Fairfield, Alabama to Gordon and Gloria (Wesson) Jones.
 His father worked at U.S. Steel and his mother was a homemaker.
+He went to Fairfield High School.
 Jones graduated from the University of Alabama with a Bachelor of Science in political science in 1976, and earned his Juris Doctor from Cumberland School of Law at Samford University in 1979.
 He is a member of Beta Theta Pi.

 Jones's political career began as staff counsel to the U.S. Senate Judiciary Committee for Alabama Senator Howell Heflin.
 Jones then worked as an Assistant U.S. Attorney from 1980 to 1984 before resigning to work at a private law firm in Birmingham, Alabama, from 1984 to 1997.
+He ran in the Democratic primary for district 6 of the Alabama House of Representatives in 1994, but did not advance to the runoff.